chingu-voyages/soloproject-tier2-virtualpet/README.md

   ### Events

   - After 5 'pet days' the app should request it's first event from our [Virtual Pet Events API](http://www.virtual-pet.uk)
   - Each event comes with a nextEvent value.
-This interger should be added to the apps current pet day to determine when to make the next event request
+This integer should be added to the apps current pet day to determine when to make the next event request

 - ### Advanced logic
   - As the pet gets hungry: